azme12/ai-agent-project/README.md

 ##  Project Overview

 This AI agent serves as an **Executive Assistant in a Tech Startup**, automating high-impact, repetitive tasks to increase productivity and efficiency.
+The agent uses advanced natural language processing to understand user commands and takes proactive actions to manage your schedule, communications, and tasks.

 ###  Core Features

-- **📅 Meeting Scheduling**: Automatically schedule meetings using Google Calendar API
+- **📅 Smart Meeting Scheduling**: Automatically schedule meetings using Google Calendar API with natural language parsing
-- **📧 Email Automation**: Send emails and follow-ups using SendGrid API
+- **📧 Email Automation**: Send emails and follow-ups using SendGrid API with intelligent content generation
-- **🧠 Natural Language Processing**: Process commands using Google Gemini API
+- **🧠 Natural Language Processing**: Process commands using Google Gemini API for human-like understanding
-- **⏰ Proactive Reminders**: Automated daily task reminders and meeting notifications
+- **⏰ Proactive Reminders**: Automated daily task reminders, meeting notifications, and weekly/monthly summaries
 - **🌐 REST API**: HTTP endpoints for triggering actions programmatically
+- **⚙️ Configurable**: All settings via environment variables for easy deployment

 ## 🏗️ Architecture